 - Study of degradation and cathodic disbondment behavior of the coating

-- Detection of porosity in aluminum casting
+- Detection of porosity in aluminum casting in laboratory

 - Detection of undersized and large resistance spot welds and low penetration depth of laser weld seam